AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_source.rst

 Decision Coverage analysis (:option:`--level=stmt+decision`)
 ============================================================

-|gcv| performs combined Statement and Decision Coverage assessments
+with the :option:`--level=stmt+decision` command line option, |gcv| performs combined Statement and Decision Coverage assessments.
-with the :option:`--level=stmt+decision` command line option.

 In this context, we consider to be :dfn:`decisions` all the Boolean expressions used to influence the control flow via explicit constructs in the